istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 This requirement means that the external services must be identifiable by domain names.
 We call this property of an egress control system as _being DNS-aware_.
 If the system is not DNS-aware, the external services must be specified by IP addresses.
-Using IP addresses is not convenient and often is not feasible, since the IP address of a service can change.
+Using IP addresses is not convenient and often is not feasible, since the IP addresses of a service can change.
 Sometimes all the IP addresses of a service are not even known, for example in the case of [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network).